KnowageLabs/Knowage-Documentation/chapter_5/installation/knowage-ce-installer.rst

 Repository cloning
 ------------------------------------------------------------------------------------------------------------------------
-To install Knowage CE via Docker, you need to clone the GitHub repository:
+First f all, to install Knowage CE via Docker, you need to clone the GitHub repository:

 .. code-block:: bash
    :caption: git command